 For more information, visit VictoriaGilbertMysteries.com

-Alan Gratz is the author of a number of mysteries and thrillers for young readers, including Something Rotten (ALA 2008 Quick Pick for Young Adult Readers), Something Wicked, and Prisoner B-3087 (YALSA's 2014 Best Fiction for Young Adults).
-His latest novel is the thriller Code of Honor, billed as Showtime’s “Homeland” for young adults.
+Alan Gratz is the author of a number of mysteries and thrillers for young readers, including Something Rotten (ALA 2008 Quick Pick for Young Adult Readers), Something Wicked, Prisoner B-3087 (YALSA's 2014 Best Fiction for Young Adults), Code of Honor, and Projekt 1065.
+His latest novel is the New York Times bestseller Refugee.
 A Tennessee native, Alan is a full-time writer living in Western North Carolina.

 For more information, visit AlanGratz.com

-Angie Harmon is our chapter secretary.
+Angie Harmon is our chapter vice president.
 Her writings involve both the Seen and the Unseen.

 Vicki Lane is the author of The Day of Small Things and of the Elizabeth Goodweather Full Circle Farm Appalachian Mysteries: Signs in the Blood, Art's Blood, Old Wounds, Anthony-nominated In a Dark Season, and Under the Skin.
 She also teaches in UNC-Asheville’s Great Smokies Writing Program.
 Vicki draws her inspiration from rural western North Carolina where she and her family have tended a mountainside farm since 1975.